RegressionAndOtherStoriesJulia/RegressionAndOtherStories.jl/README.md

 If needed, Stata files (`.dat`) have been converted to `.csv` files using the scripts in the `scripts` directory, e.g. see `scripts\hdi.jl`.
 To access the Stata files in the R package `ROS-Examples` RegressionAndOtherStories.jl expects the environment variable `JULIA_ROS_HOME` to be defined, e.g.:
 ```
-ENV["JULIA_ROS_HOME"] = expanduser("~/Projects/R/ROS-Exampls")
+ENV["JULIA_ROS_HOME"] = expanduser("~/Projects/R/ROS-Examples")
 ```

 R itself does not necessarily need to be installed for this to work.
-Tha ROS-Examples package can be found [here](https://github.com/avehtari/ROS-Examples).
+The ROS-Examples package can be found [here](https://github.com/avehtari/ROS-Examples).

 If so desired, direct use of the Stata files is also possible as the Stata to .csv file conversion scripts mentioned above show.